Oracle Stock Market Value

 Auto-correlation

-Oracle has good predictability.
-Overlapping area represents the amount of predictability between Oracle time series from 30th of November 2023 to 28th of May 2024 and 28th of May 2024 to 24th of November 2024.
+Oracle has virtually no predictability.
+Overlapping area represents the amount of predictability between Oracle time series from 31st of October 2025 to 15th of December 2025 and 15th of December 2025 to 29th of January 2026.
 The more autocorrelation exist between current time interval and its lagged values, the more accurately you can make projection about the future pattern of Oracle price movement.
-The serial correlation of 0.61 indicates that roughly 61.0% of current Oracle price fluctuation can be explain by its past prices.
+The serial correlation of 0.06 indicates that barely 6.0% of current Oracle price fluctuation can be explain by its past prices.

 Residual Average0.0